How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Results

-Participants in teaching positions expressed concerns that over-reliance on AI tools is not helpful to developing essential public defense skills such as efficient information gathering, effective communication, responding to unexpected situations, and decision making under pressure.
-First, participants have noted that learning legal knowledge and skills from books is very different from engaging in public defense work in real life.
+\textbf{Avoiding Over-reliance.} Participants in teaching positions expressed concerns that over-reliance on AI tools does not help develop essential public defense skills such as efficient information gathering, effective communication, responding to unexpected situations, and decision making under pressure.
+First, participants noted that learning legal knowledge and skills from books is very different from engaging in public defense work in real life.
 For example, P12 noted that ``\textit{judges and prosecutors[, being humans,] may not act like what the court opinions make it seem like they do.
 If AI tools are modeled after what court opinions indicate would happen in a courtroom, it’s [going to] give [students] a false sense of what [they are] actually going to experience.}'' They further explained that an essential component of public defense skills is the ability to think on their feet and respond to unexpected situations in the moment.
-Since AI tools do not have the capability nor are they allowed in the courtroom, public defenders will not be able to perfect everything they write through AI in the courtroom, but have to rely on their own abilities.
-Moreover, participants stated that even though AI tools can assist legal research, it is still important for the public defenders to perform their own research outside of the AI generated responses.
-AI responses may not be comprehensive and may be a biased representation of information.
-This concern ties into the gilding principle of human verification.
+Since AI tools neither have the capability nor are allowed in the courtroom, public defenders will not be able to perfect everything they write through AI in the courtroom, but have to rely on their own abilities.
+Participants stated that although AI tools can assist legal research, it is still important for the public defenders to perform their own research outside of the AI generated responses.
+AI responses may not be comprehensive and may be a biased representation.
 As P11 noted, if law school students and early career lawyers become dependent on having AI outputs, ``\textit{are we going to create a whole generation of lawyers and students and just people who have lost the ability to think creatively on their own?
 AI makes mistakes, and it’s important to make sure that our critical thinking stays sharp.}''